 The green builders focus on using natural materials that use less energy to manufacture, such as wood, adobe and straw bales.
-These materials are problematic to many highly sensitive people.
+These materials can be problematic to highly sensitive people.

 Wood emits natural volatile organic compounds (VOCs) called terpenes.
 Terpenes are what gives the smell of a pine forest.
 Some types of wood emit fewer terpenes than pine, but they are more costly.

-Even low-terpene types of wood, such as maple, still offgas terpenes and can be problematic.
+Even low-terpene types of wood, such as maple and poplar, still offgas terpenes and can be problematic, especially in hot weather.

-In contrast, houses built for people with environmental sensitivities (such as MCS) often use materials such as:
+In contrast, houses built for people with environmental sensitivities (i.e. MCS) often use materials such as:

 Green builders favor recycled materials instead of using more of the Earth’s resources to produce new materials.
 These include:

-The problem here is that these materials are often contaminated or moldy.
+Using waste products or recycled materials can have a negative effect on the indoor air quality (Steinemann, 2016).
 Materials that will be recycled are generally considered waste products of very low monetary value, so there is little incentive to take good care of them.
 Pallets of old paper or cardboard can sit out in the rain for days without anyone getting concerned.
-Meanwhile, mold will fester and the spores are not killed when the material is reprocessed.
+Meanwhile, mold will fester and the spores are not killed when the material is reprocessed (Andersen, 2016).

 A problem with recycling is that all sorts of trash can find its way into a recycling bin or dumpster, especially if not monitored.
-This includes household trash, leftover fast food, old appliances and more.
-(This problem may be worse in some cultures.)
+This includes household trash, leftover fast food, and more (Russell, 2010).
+About 25% of what ends up in the recycling bins in the United States is actually trash (CBS News, 2019).
+(This problem may be worse in some cultures than others.)

 Gypsum wallboards (drywall) are often made from recycled materials.
 The gypsum may be recycled from a demolished house or it can be a waste product from the scrubbers on coal-fired power plants.
 There are plenty of contamination possibilities in either case.
 If it comes from a demolished building, the gypsum may have absorbed pesticides, fragrances and other toxics while installed in the previous building.
 When the building is demolished, the workers may not protect the gypsum from rain.
 The pile may sit for days in a dumpster while being rained upon.
 Drywall is a perfect breeding ground for mold.

-In 2016, Birgitte Andersen and other scientists at the Technical University of Denmark tested thirteen sheets of gypsum drywall they got directly from a multitude of stores.
+Scientists at the Technical University of Denmark tested thirteen sheets of gypsum drywall they got directly from a multitude of stores.
 Every sheet contained mold spores just waiting for moisture to flourish.
-The manufacturing of the sheets did not sterilize the spores.
+The manufacturing of the sheets did not sterilize the spores (Andersen, 2016).